 It can be difficult to prove that you were injured because of a business owner’s negligent security measures.
 Owners (and their insurance companies) will fight you every step of the way.
 They’ll claim they had reasonable security measures in place.
 They’ll try to argue that you shouldn’t be classified as an invitee.
 They’ll shift blame to you.
 They’ll do whatever it takes to prevent you from getting the money you really need.
 You can protect yourself and your legal rights when you hire an experienced attorney to handle your case.

-At Lavent Law, our attorneys understand that an unexpected injury can your life can change in an instant.
+At Lavent Law, P.A., our attorneys understand that an unexpected injury can your life can change in an instant.
 We also understand how important money can be as you fight to get back on your feet.
 Contact our office today to schedule a free case assessment.
 We’ll carefully review the details of your accident and help you identify the best strategy for your case.
 We’re here to help you recover a fair financial settlement or award.
 Call today to learn more.